-If you are already pregnant and have concerns about your family history, then a prenatal genetic counselor can help you determine if it is right for you to have genetic screening for a specific genetic trait or general chromosomal abnormalities.
+If you are already pregnant and have concerns about your family history, then a prenatal genetic counselor can help you determine if it is right for you to have a genetic screening for a specific genetic trait or general chromosomal abnormalities.
 You can choose from a variety of non-invasive prenatal genetic screening tests, as well as more definitive testing through amniocentesis7, where a sample of amniotic fluid is drawn from the amniotic sac around the fetus, usually at 16 to 22 weeks of pregnancy, for testing.

-If you have specific concerns about your family history, genetic counseling while you’re trying to conceive can help you distinguish conditions that can be passed on through family genetics from those that aren’t inherited genetically.
-Knowing the odds can help you better prepare for your family’s future.
+If you have specific concerns about your family history, genetic counseling can help you distinguish conditions that can be passed on through family genetics from those that aren’t inherited genetically.
+Knowing the actual risk of having certain inheritable conditions can help you better prepare for your family’s health.

 Visit us to learn more about how we are working with IVF providers to make treatment accessible and affordable to more patients.
 Be sure to join us on Facebook and follow us on Twitter at @Univfy.